valtimo-platform/valtimo-documentation/release-notes/major11/11.1.2/valtimo-backend-libraries.md

 ## New Features

-* Code called from within BPMN or DMN models is no longer subject to access control checks.
-This means any plugin actions or custom code called from within a BPMN or DMN model will use `runWithoutAuthorization` by default.
+* **Code called from within BPMN or DMN models is no longer subject to access control checks** Any plugin actions or custom code called from within a BPMN or DMN model will use `runWithoutAuthorization` by default.

+* **Provided ZonedLocalDateTimeDeserializer**
+  Valtimo Core now ships a custom deserializer for datetime values with zone offset: `ZonedLocalDateTimeDeserializer`.
+  Instructions on how to apply this deserializer can be found [here](/reference/modules/core/zoned-localdatetime-deserializer.md).

 ## Bugfixes